vpakarinen2/vpakarinen2/README.md

 I focus building niche open-source apps and workflows with a love for clean code.

-- 🚀 Building automation and CLI for full control and reliability
+- 🚀 Automation and CLI for full control and reliability
-- 🎯 Prioritizing clean docs and user-focused interface design
+- 🎯 Clean docs and user-focused interface design
-- ⚡ Always optimizing for speed and usability
+- ⚡ Always optimized for speed and usability

 ## Support